Loading...

 12 Curam hours worked

-Early stage dementia Stroke Physical disabilities children Incontinence Physical disabilities Autism spectrum disorder Brain injuries Catheter care Palliative care Schizophrenia Learning disability Epilepsy + View More + View More
+Early stage dementia Stroke/TIA Physical disabilities - children Incontinence Physical disabilities - adults Autism spectrum disorder Palliative care Schizophrenia Learning disability + View More + View More

 From my experience working with professional caregivers, clients, and families, I have characteristics of a good caregiver.
 I demonstrate empathy and compassion for the people I Support, who may be struggling to cope with their day to d

-12 Curam hours worked Cooking Exercise Movies Music Reading Dressing/undressing Bathroom assistance Personal care Exercise Eating and drinking assistance Moving and Handling Meal prep Medical prompting Housekeeping Meal prep Companionship Meal prep Early stage dementia Stroke Physical disabilities children Incontinence Physical disabilities Autism spectrum disorder Brain injuries Catheter care Palliative care Schizophrenia Learning disability Epilepsy
+12 Curam hours worked Cooking Exercise Movies Music Reading Dressing/undressing Bathroom assistance Personal care Exercise Eating and drinking assistance Meal prep Medical prompting Housekeeping Companionship Early stage dementia Stroke/TIA Physical disabilities - children Incontinence Physical disabilities - adults Autism spectrum disorder Palliative care Schizophrenia Learning disability

 Qualification